Frazz by Jef Mallett for November 06, 2022

 9. Missing large

-Jim Laskey Premium Member over 1 year ago
+Jim Laskey Premium Member about 2 years ago

 This must be universal.
 When I left the ophthalmologist at age 18, I remember clearly that trees had leaves and I might have done better in school if I could have seen the blackboard.